ciroalo/k3s-gym-app/README.md

 If you don't have it installed yet, go to the docker folder and follow the instructions to install.

-First we need an OS as a base, in our case we are gonna use `python:3.10-slim`.
+First we need an OS as a base, in our case we are gonna use `python:3.10-slim-buster`.
 This one has all the python essential packages and libraries, it's lightweight with a smaller footprint for the 3.10 version.
-It's a suitable option for production use when you want to keep the image size small.
+It's a suitable option for production use when you want to keep the image size small and you are only gonna use python.
+If not, the standard is recommended.

 ### Create container image
 To create the container image, we are gonna run the following command: